 Does Cocaine Cause Anxiety?

 Cocaine changes the way your brain works.
-The communication systems work faster, and these disruptions can cause feelings of anxiousness.
-Likewise, when you come down from the high, your mind will struggle to find equilibrium which may leave you feeling sluggish, anxious and depressed.
+The communication systems work faster, and these disruptions can cause feelings of anxiety.
+Likewise, when you come down from the high, your mind will struggle to find equilibrium which may leave you feeling sluggish, anxious, and depressed.
 This is where cocaine-induced anxiety disorders come into the mix.

-Those suffering from cocaine-induced anxiety disorder might experience:
+Those suffering from cocaine-induced anxiety disorder might experience the following:

-- Panic attacks consisting of increased heart rate, difficulty breathing, shaking, sweating and other
+- Panic attacks consisting of increased heart rate, difficulty breathing, shaking, and sweating

 - Unshakable thoughts or emotions that cause discomfort